 Steps to Create a Coding Question

-- Click on the Library tab in the Home page and click on Create Question.
+- Click on the Library tab on the Home page, and then click on the Create Question button.

 HackerRank Library Page

-- In the Select Question Type dialog box, under Programming category, click on Coding.
+- In the Select Question Type dialog box, under the Programming category, click on the Coding option.

 Selecting a 'Coding' type Question

-In the Problem Statement page, specify the following:
+- On the Problem Statement tab, specify the following:

 - The problem name should be short and should not give any hints to solve the problem.